Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 round up
 <https://www.freecodecamp.org/news/how-to-round-to-2-decimal-places-in-python/>

-I also would like to take the chance and express my sincere gratitude to my mentor, Elaine Roche, and the tutoring team for their steadfast support and invaluable feedback.
+I also would like to take the chance and express my sincere gratitude to my mentor, Elaine Roche, and the tutoring team, especially Oisin and Jason, for their steadfast support and invaluable feedback.
 Their guidance, tips, and resources have played a crucial role in enhancing my coding and testing skills.
 While Elaine has embarked on a new journey, she was instrumental in initiating this project and guiding me throughout this year and four previous projects.
 Gareth McGirr has since taken me under his mentoring wings, and I am very appreciative of his assistance, suggestions, and ideas that have contributed to the project's finest appearance and functionality.

 ## Disclaimer